 The National Association of State Departments of Agriculture (NASDA), headquartered in Arlington, Virginia, is seeking highly motivated students interested about the legislation and regulations that impact American agriculture.

 Applications Deadlines are for: Spring 2019, October 26; Summer 2019, February 12; Fall 2019, May 21

 The USDA NRCS Pathways Internship Program is for current students.
 If you’re a current student in high school, college, trade school or other qualifying educational institution, you may be eligible.
 This program offers paid opportunities to work in federal agencies and explore federal careers while completing your education.

-CROP, SOIL & ENVIRONMENTAL SCIENCE CLUB
+CROP, SOIL & ENVIRONMENTAL SCIENCEs CLUB

 Soil Judging team

 Join our Soil Judging team and learn about soil morphology in order to use your knowledge against other southeastern and national colleges.
 Soil contestants arrive at various soil pits and are expected to correctly identify, evaluate, classify, and describe four soil profiles.